-Choosing a company name is the first and most important step in starting your LLC.
-Be sure to choose a name that complies with Illinois naming requirements and is easily searchable by potential clients.
+Choosing a company name is the first and most important step to starting an LLC in Illinois.
+Be sure to choose a name that complies with Illinois LLC naming requirements and is easily searchable by potential clients.

 1. Follow the naming guidelines: